Historic site and monument

 Open every morning from 7:00 a.m. to 13:00 p.m. (except Monday off season) and every morning in season (July-August).

-Every Wednesday and Sunday morning, the market takes on the air of a big market throughout the year.
+Every Wednesday and Sunday morning, the market takes on the appearance of a large market all year round.

 Location details